How fintech and e-commerce can profit from Brexit

 With even a minimal effort at promotion, UK merchants can attract price-conscious EU consumers.
 In fact, UK SMEs saw their international sales rise by an incredible 34% in the last six months of 2016, three times the increase in the first half of the year, due to the exchange rate.
 If ever there was a time to feature the Union Jack accompanied by the words (suitably localised) ‘Brexit bargains’, in your promotions, it’s now.

 That’s great, as far as it goes.
 Everyone wants extra trade even if we’re effectively selling at a discount.
 But it’s not sustainable and its continuation cannot, in any case, be taken for granted.
 At some point the pound will rebound or bargain hunters will revert to their previous shopping habits.

 So, what to do?

 Turn today’s cross-border bargain hunters into loyal repeat shoppers.
-Invest now in data collection, strategic planning, and customer-experience improvements.
-Use the data you gather on your new customers to engage with them and migrate them to a localised version of your site.
-For now, keep them coming back with price-led promotions but, over the next year, try to deepen customer relationships, learn their other purchase motivators, and give them reasons other than price to keep coming back.
+Invest now in data collection, strategic planning and customer-experience improvements.
+Use the data you gather on your new customers to engage them and migrate them to localised version of your site.
+For now, keep them coming back with price-led promotions but over the next year, try to deepen customer relationship, learn their other purchase motivators and give them reasons other than price to keep coming back.

 There is no sign of the Eurozone recovery slowing down; in fact, it’s quite the opposite, with the Eurozone economy growing twice as fast as the UK in recent months.
 And there are already signs, particularly from the automotive sector, that this is releasing pent-up demand.
 In theory, there’s no reason why UK retailers can’t benefit by servicing this pent-up demand.
 Successfully doing so — particularly in the face of, for instance, uncertainty over customs arrangements after Brexit — is going to take nerve, commitment, and impeccable customer focus.
 But it is possible.